JNPRAutomate/network_anomalies_automated_remediation_with_appformix_northstar_saltstack/README.md

 URL endpoint: provide the Salt master IP and Salt webhook listerner port (```HTTP://192.168.128.174:5001/appformix_to_saltstack``` as example).
 setup

-screenshot

-- Create Appformix alarms, and map these alarms to the webhook you just created.
+### Create Appformix alarms, and map these alarms to the webhook you just created.

 You can do it from the Appformix GUI, Alarms, add rule.
 Then, as example: